harisharjun/arjunuvacha/content/post/my-aunty-my-guru/index.md

 ---
-title: "My Aunty - my Guru"
+title: "My Aunty, my Guru"
 date: 2022-01-16T21:34:49+05:30
 draft: false
 description: I owe a lot of what I am today to my Guru.
 A humble tribute to her, for being my guiding light.